GreffMASTER/PyBaltie/documentation/BPR_Format.md

 (The tile number cannot be greater than 150!)

 #### -= Scene Blocks =-
-A scene block will appear infornt of the character.
+A scene block will appear infront of the character.
 Just like instruction blocks, it's stored in 4 bytes.
 It represents tile and it's corresponding bank.

 ##### eg. To place a tile with a letter "B", the block will look like this: